-(a) The following conditions will apply to site visits and other related certification reviews conducted by ODMHSAS.

-(1) Initial, renewal or follow-up site reviews, based on the current certification status of the applicant, will be scheduled and conducted by designated representatives of the ODMHSAS at each location or site of the applicant.

-(2) ODMHSAS may require materials be submitted to Provider Certification, in a form determined by ODMHSAS, prior to on-site visits to verify compliance with one or more applicable Core Organizational Standards, Core Operational Standards, and/or Quality Clinical Standards.

-(3) One or more site review(s) may be conducted to determine compliance with prior deficiencies as well as with standards not applicable during the prior certification visit(s).

-(4) A minimum number of consumer records, as determined by ODMHSAS, shall be made available for review to determine compliance with applicable Quality Clinical Standards.
+- (a) Site reviews.
+The following conditions will apply to site visits and other related certification reviews conducted by ODMHSAS. - (1) Initial, renewal or follow-up site reviews, based on the current certification status of the applicant, will be scheduled and conducted by designated representatives of the ODMHSAS at each location or site of the applicant.
+ODMHSAS may conduct virtual site visits at its discretion. - (2) ODMHSAS may require materials be submitted to Provider Certification, in a form determined by ODMHSAS, prior to on-site visits to verify compliance with one or more applicable Core Organizational Standards, Core Operational Standards, and/or Quality Clinical Standards. - (3) One or more site review(s) may be conducted to determine compliance with prior deficiencies as well as with standards not applicable during the prior certification visit(s). - (4) A minimum number of consumer records, as determined by ODMHSAS, shall be made available for review to determine compliance with applicable Quality Clinical Standards.
 For organizations, unable to provide the required minimum of records, the current certification status, including a Permit for Temporary Operations, will be allowed to expire.
-ODMHSAS may require review of additional consumer records to assure a representative sample of records is evaluated to determine compliance with Quality Clinical Standards.

-(5) A Site Review Protocol shall be completed during each certification review.
-Protocols shall contain the current ODMHSAS Standards and Criteria applicable to the facility.

-(A) A facility must be prepared to provide evidence of compliance with each applicable standard.

-(B) In the event the reviewer(s) identifies some aspect of facility operation that adversely affects consumer safety or health, the reviewer(s) shall notify the facility director and appropriate ODMHSAS staff.
-An immediate suspension of certification may be made by the Commissioner of ODMHSAS.

-(b) Accreditation status.
-The ODMHSAS may accept accreditation granted by The Joint Commission (TJC), the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation of Services for Families and Children, Inc. (COA), or the American Osteopathic Association (AOA) as compliance with certain specific ODMHSAS standards.
-For such to be considered, the facility shall make application and submit evidence to the ODMHSAS of current accreditation status.
+ODMHSAS may require review of additional consumer records to assure a representative sample of records is evaluated to determine compliance with Quality Clinical Standards. - (5) A Site Review Protocol shall be completed during each certification review.
+Protocols shall contain the current ODMHSAS Standards and Criteria applicable to the facility. - (A) A facility must be prepared to provide evidence of compliance with each applicable standard. - (B) In the event the reviewer(s) identifies some aspect of facility operation that adversely affects consumer safety or health, the reviewer(s) shall notify the facility director and appropriate ODMHSAS staff.
+An immediate suspension of certification may be made by the Commissioner of ODMHSAS. - (b) Accreditation status.
+The ODMHSAS may accept accreditation granted by The Joint Commission (TJC), the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation of Services for Families and Children, Inc. (COA), or the American Osteopathic Association (AOA) as compliance with certain specific ODMHSAS standards.
+For such accreditation to be considered, the facility shall make application and submit evidence to the ODMHSAS of current accreditation status and scope.
 This evidence shall include documentation of the program or programs included in the most recent accreditation survey, including survey reports of all visits by the accrediting organization, any reports of subsequent actions initiated by the accrediting organization, any plans of correction, and the dates for which the accreditation has been granted.

-(c)Deficiencies.
+ODMHSAS may, at its discretion, conduct additional compliance monitoring and verification of standards deemed compliant based upon accreditation status.

+(c)\\\Deficiencies.
 A deficiency shall be cited for each rule not met by the facility.